open-telemetry/opentelemetry-operator/README.md

 In the above case, `myapp` and `myapp2` containers will be instrumented, `myapp3` will not.

-**NOTE**: Golang auto-instrumentation **does not** support multicontainer pods.
-When injecting Golang auto-instrumentation the first pod should be the only pod you want instrumented.
+**NOTE**: Go auto-instrumentation **does not** support multicontainer pods.
+When injecting Go auto-instrumentation the first pod should be the only pod you want instrumented.

 #### Use customized or vendor instrumentation